 Spatial expansion, NSTS = 1 < NTX: the spatial expansion is performed by the application of CSD over different transmit chains.
 The CSD is applied to the fields of PPDU with the exception of the TRN field.
 This enables duplication of the transmission of PPDU fields over the NTX transmit chains and avoids unintentional beamforming that exists with a coherent signal transmission.
 The spatial expansion technique is not applied to the TRN field, which is transmitted using an orthogonal sequence set.

+Non-EDMG PPDU transmission

-Non-EDMG duplicate PPDU transmission
+Non-EDMG PPDU transmission over a 2.16 GHz and 2.16+2.16 GHz channel

-The non-EDMG duplicate PPDU waveform shall be defined at the SC chip rate equal to 1.76 GHz and include the following modulated fields:
+The non-EDMG PPDU waveform shall be defined at the SC chip rate equal to 1.76 GHz and include the following modulated fields:

 where: